colinsheppard/time/README.md

 *time:ts-load filepath*

-Loads time series data from a text file (comma or tab separated) and reports a LogoTimeSeries object.
-The first line of the file is assumed to be a header line, the data in the LogoTimeSeries object is accessible by name.
+Loads time series data from a text input file (comma or tab separated) and reports a new LogoTimeSeries object that contains the data.

+    let ts time:ts-load "time-series-data.csv"

+Each input file and LogoTimeSeries object can contain one or more variables, which are accessed by the column names provided on the first line of the file.
+The first line of the file must therefore start with the the word “time” or “date” (this word is actually unimportant as it is ignored), followed by the names of the variables (columns) in the file.
 Do not use "all" or "ALL" for a column name as this keyword is reserved (see time:ts-get below).

 The first column of the file must be timestamps that can be parsed by this extension (see the [behavior section](#behavior) for acceptable string formats).
 Finally, if the timestamps do not appear in chronological order in the text file, they will be automatically sorted into order when loaded.

-    let ts time:ts-load "time-series-data.csv"
+The first line(s) of an input file can include comments delineated by semicolons, just as NetLogo code can.
+An example file of hourly river flow and water temperature data looks like:     ; Flow and temperature data for Big Muddy River    timestamp,flow,temperature    2000-01-01 00:00:00,1000,10    2000-01-01 01:00:00,1010,11    2000-01-01 03:00:00,1030,13

+---------------------------------------**time:ts-create** *time:ts-create column-name-list*Reports a new, empty LogoTimeSeries.
+The number of data columns and their names are defined by the number and values of *column-name-list* parameter, which must be a list of strings.
+The first column, which contains dates or times, is created automatically.    let turtle-move-times (time:ts-create ["turtle-show" "new-xcor" "new-ycor"])---------------------------------------**time:ts-add** *time:ts-add logotimeseries row-list*Adds a record to an existing LogoTimeSeries.
+The *row-list* should be a list The value of *logotime* must be a valid DATETIME or DATE, and the number of *columnX-value* parameters must equal the number of columns in the LogoTimeSeries object.
+The logotime and column values    ;; A turtle records the time and destination each time it moves    ;; model-time is a DATETIME variable anchored to ticks.    time:ts-add-row turtle-move-times (sentence model-time who xcor ycor)(COLIN, ARE TICKS NOT AN ALLOWABLE TIMESTAMP FOR TIMESERIES OBJECTS?
+DO WE NEED TO CLARIFY THAT VALUES ADDED HERE MUST BE NUMBERS, NOT OTHER KINDS OF NETLOGO VARIABLES?)

 ---------------------------------------